kevinmcaleer/ota/README.md

     ota_updater.download_and_install_update_if_available()

     ```
-1. On your GitHub repository, add a `version.json` file, and add a `version` element to the JSON file, with a version number:
+1. ~~On your GitHub repository, add a `version.json` file, and add a `version` element to the JSON file, with a version number:~~ ** It is not necessary to add the version file anymore as the versioning is based on the commit id, managed by GitHub. **

     ```json
     [